PG-Refactor/Youtube-Shorts-Seek-Bar/README.md

 # How to use
 1. Download zip file from Releases, and unzip it.
-2. Add extensions following steps ["Manage your extensions"](https://support.google.com/chrome_webstore/answer/2664769?hl=en).
+2. Access chrome://extensions/.
+3. Check Developper mode.
+4. Click Pack extension and select unziped folder.
-3. You can use this extension.
+5. You can use this extension.